-Calendly will gather responses from the people you want to meet with and you'll have a meeting set up without the long texting thread that's usually required.
+Calendly will gather responses from the people you want to meet with, and you'll have a meeting set up without the long texting thread that's usually required.

 Calendly streamlines setting up meetings, so you can free up your time and attention for classes and other responsibilities.

-Android, iOS and desktop: Free or $4.99 per year for Premium
+Android, iOS, and desktop: Free or $4.99 per year for Premium

-Android, iOS and desktop: Free with paid upgrade available
+Android, iOS, and desktop: Free with paid upgrade available

-Power Planner is a well-established student planner app with many of the same features as myHomework and iStudiez, like entering your schedule, keeping track of your GPA and viewing assignments and exams.
+Power Planner is a well-established student planner app with many of the same features as myHomework and iStudiez, like entering your schedule, keeping track of your GPA, and viewing assignments and exams.

-Though the app is already full of useful features, one element that sets it apart from other similar apps is the responsiveness of the developer.
+Though the app is full of useful features, one element that sets it apart from other similar apps is the responsiveness of the developer.
 Power Planner is updated regularly, offering continual improvements to its features.

 The GPA calculator is more robust in this app compared to others, with its "What if?" feature, which calculates what scores you need on assignments to get an A in a class.
 It also includes notifications for due dates coming up.
 The paid version allows you to enter more grades and stores your GPA info from one semester to the next.

 At the beginning of each semester, set aside a couple of hours to prepare yourself and get everything organized in your app and in your head.
-Make it fun: take yourself out for coffee, turn on your favorite music and turn off your texting and other notifications.
+Make it fun: Take yourself out for coffee, turn on your favorite music, and turn off your texting and other notifications.
 This is time to get in the zone.

-This is also a good time to set some goals for yourself.
+This is also a good time to set goals for yourself.
 Do you want to turn in more assignments on time or participate more in class?
 Do you want to learn a new instrument or join a team?
 Get inspired about doing more than just making it through the semester.
-With a powerful app on your side, this could be your best semester yet and there's more to that than just getting good grades.
+With a powerful school planner app on your side, this could be your best semester yet — and there's more to that than just getting good grades.

-And don't forget to schedule in some rest!
+And don't forget to schedule some rest!
 One of the best ways to stay motivated and stick with your work is to know you have some quality fun time coming.

 A great calendar app can also help you to make the most of the other aspects of your life, for a less stressful, more rewarding student experience.
 The world needs what you have to give, and these apps can help you give your best.